AdamMc331/CashCaretaker/README.md

 Version History
 ----
+- 1.4.0 - New feature to add transaction categories, and auto complete suggestion for transaction descriptions.
 - 1.3.0 - Implemented support for Android Wear.
 - 1.2.1 - Displays account balance on the transaction screen.
 - 1.2.0 - Added support for editing a transaction.
 Only available to regular transactions, not repeating ones.